 5. Presentations viewed through ERes or a course web/server site must be restricted to those registered in the course.
 Access to the materials via ERes or the web shall be removed following the terms in which they are viewed as part of the curriculum.

 For musical works that remain under copyright, only portions should be copied for study purposes, as with other printed matter.
 The law indicates that multiple copies of a "performable unit" should not be provided to all members of a class.
 Emergency copies of works for rehearsal and performance purposes may also be made, provided purchased copies will be substituted in due course.
-Copying is allowed for entire musical works in the public domain.
+As with all public domain works, copying is allowed for entire musical works in the public domain.

 Commercially distributed and copyrighted recordings (LPs, CDs, licensed downloads) may be played in a face-to-face classroom setting during the regular course of instruction, and may be made available via library reserves as an extension of the classroom.